Back

 Internal organization and roles

-The trap of the omniscient founder
+The omniscient founder trap

 The key roles in an OFM agency